What Rights Do Grandparents Have in California?

 How to Petition for Visitation Time?

 In order to seek visitation rights with their grandchildren, a grandparent will need to file a legal petition requesting these rights.
 If the parents of the minor child are already going through divorce proceedings, a paternity case, or child custody cases, your petition for visitation can join this larger case.
-If, however, there is no existing case, you will need to file your own petition with a family law court, which will open a new case.

 Whatever the situation, it is highly recommended that you retain professional legal counsel from experienced family law attorneys.
 Please contact our law firm for more information.